Paternity Attorney

 Establishing paternity is a critical step in many family law cases involving children.
 Whether you are a mother seeking child support or a father fighting for parental rights, the legal determination of paternity can have lasting implications on your relationship with your child and your financial obligations.
 At Kulerski and Cornelison, we provide experienced legal guidance for clients throughout DuPage and Cook County who are seeking to establish or dispute paternity.

-In Illinois, paternity refers to the legal recognition of a man as the father of a child.
-When a child is born to married parents, the law automatically assumes the husband is the father.
-However, if the parents are unmarried, paternity must be established either voluntarily or through legal action.
-Without a paternity order, the father has no legal rights to custody or parenting time and may not be obligated to pay child support.
+In Illinois, paternity means legally recognizing a man as a child’s father.
+If the child’s parents are married, the law automatically considers the husband the father.
+Unmarried parents must establish paternity voluntarily or through legal action.
+Without a paternity order, a father cannot exercise custody or parenting time and may not have child support obligations.

 Establishing paternity is vital for both the child and the parents.
 For the child, it ensures access to financial support, health insurance, inheritance rights, and vital family medical history.
 For the parents, it creates a legal basis for enforcing or seeking child support, custody, and visitation rights.